gianlucatruda/numerai/README.md

 But in late 2022, I started my own AI company and couldn't devote any more time to improving my models.
 Numerai has also been expanding their underlying dataset, so I would have had to spend a lot of development time to update and expand my models.
 I decided to stop competing weekly.

-So I've decided to open-source my code as a jumping off point from others who are interesting in learning more about Numerai, data science, and quantitative trading.
+So I'm open-sourcing my code as a jumping-off point for others who are interesting in learning more about Numerai, data science, and quantitative trading.

 ## What you'll find